|Uses||Rhythm, Lead, Crunch, Bass|

 Being that it’s just a preamp, you can decide to add a power amp, tube or warming type plugin right after the PSA in your signal channel for more warmth.
 We had a lot of luck with the freeware Ignite TPA-1 when it comes to all preamp type plugins.
 It’s free and great at adding some warmth to things.
 Just be sure to turn off the internal cabinet before adding a power amp or impulse loader.

 The PSA-1 has it’s own impulse built in.
 The main impulse can be shaped and/or rolled off as much as you like with onboard controls but you can also use a cab loader and your own IRs in the chain if you roll off the onboard cab.
 I spent hours trying impulses with the PSA and I had no issue finding impulses that matched up well for all the different uses I threw at it.
-To turn it off, use the roll-off feature.
+To turn it off, use the roll-off feature but the cabinet type controls can also help to add new sounds to impulse responses so feel free to play around with it.

 UPS / DOWNS: